Second rare oarfish carcass found on California coast

 He speculated the oarfish, who are not strong swimmers, were carried toward shore by a powerful current and then battered to death by strong swells.

-The creatures are as thick as a human torso and can grow up to a length of 56 feet (17 meters).
+The creatures are as thick as a human torso and can grow up to a length of 56 feet.
 They are found in all temperate to tropical waters, but because they dive to great depths they are rarely seen and remain largely unstudied.